CUFirstaid/cufas-web/README.md

 # CUFAS web

-This repository houses Cambridge Universities First Aid Society's website (CUFAS).
+This repository houses Cambridge Universities First Aid Society's (CUFAS) website.
 It is built with Hugo and served on Student-Run Computing Facility's webserver, sinkhole.

 ## Building